konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 ##### Description

 The new analysis feature requires a reorganization of the main inventory view, as there would be to many significant fields to be displayed on each application row with the current layout.
 The proposed solution is based in arranging fields and actions relative to analysis and assessment in different tabs.
-The application list displayed on each of the tabs will be the same, based on the selected criteria on the filtering system, but the information displayed in each row and the application details will change depending on the selected tab.
+The application list displayed on each of the tabs will be the same, based on the selected criteria on the filtering system, but the information displayed in each row, the application details and the available actions on the kebab menu on each application row will change depending on the selected tab.
 The same will happen with the list of actions available on the buttons on top of the main table.
 Some row fields will remain fixed for all tabs.
 These fields are the following:

 - **Name**: Application name
 - **Description**: Application description